 Timex doesn’t employ high-class materials throughout the whole line of wristwear, nor does it use highly reputable watch movements.
 Despite the fact, the watches last long, keep accurate time and cost a fraction of those with similar attributes.
 Not many brands can achieve that, to be honest.

 The vast majority of Timex watches are available for less than $100.
 The cheapest resin case timepieces cost between $30-$50.
 Chronograph-featured watches have a price tag of $50-$100.
 The automatic and hand-wound lines can cost $200-$300, whereas the priciest collection with Swiss quartz movements, the American Documents, is priced at $500.

 You can check our post on the best men’s watches under $100 where several of Timex pieces are proudly represented.

-Timex watches are regarded as very affordable quality timepieces.
-In fact, it is often stretched that Timex offers the best wristwear below $100.
+Timex is one of the best affordable watch brands a man can buy.
 Their simplistic yet durable products have amazed the masses for decades, earning a high reputation in the watch industry.

 Not many watch manufacturers who rely so heavily on Southeast Asia in their production can boast with that kind of reputation.

 The proof of acknowledgment is vividly showcased in a four-year agreement in 2008 that made Timex the Official Timekeeper of the New York Marathon.
 Most recently, they’ve become the timekeepers of ComplexCon, a music and clothing event taking place yearly in Long Beach, LA.